-DevOps is a collaborative culture that automates processes between development (dev) teams and operational departments to facilitate software development, testing, and delivery.
+DevOps is a collaborative culture that automates processes between development (Dev) teams and operational (Ops) departments to facilitate software development, testing, and delivery.

 The list of work-related tools included in the DevOps label is growing daily.
-It is essential to identify your team’s requirements to determine the precise tools you’ll need to simplify the development of new applications.
+It is essential to identify your team’s requirements to determine the precise tools you will need to simplify the development of new applications.

 Further, a well-defined DevOps policy relies on a close collaboration between the operation (ops) team and the developers.
 This dynamic allows for better communication and, thus, better team performance.

 What are Continuous Integration (CI) and Continuous Delivery (CD)?